jkoutavas/typescript-redux-react-native-thunk/README.md

 *Readme last updated March 29th, 2020*

-This repo has proven to run on node v13.10.1.
+This repo has proven to run on node v13.10.1 and Cocopods v1.9.1

 After cloning this repo, do the following to see the app in action: